Differences from Ethereum

 Unfortunately, it's impossible to differentiate between the above cases during compile-time.
 As a result, we strongly recommend including tests for any factory that deploys child contracts using type(T).creationCode.

-Since the deploy and runtime code is merged together in zkSync Era, we do not support type(T).runtimeCode and it always produces a compile-time error.
+Since the deploy and runtime code is merged together on zkSync Era, we do not support type(T).runtimeCode and it always produces a compile-time error.

 Address derivation